-- Be honest with the therapist;
+- Be honest with the therapist,

-- Openly talk about concerns;
+- Openly talk about concerns,

-- Do tasks outside of therapy when needed;
+- Do tasks outside of therapy when needed,

-- Listen to the therapist;
+- Listen to the therapist,

-- Give feedback to the therapist about the process;
+- Give feedback to the therapist about the process,

 - Attend scheduled sessions.

 Solving problems is a part of therapy.
-We expect you to tell your therapist when you resolve your concerns or if you do not feel like you're making any progress.
+Tell your therapist when you resolve your concerns or if you do not feel like you're making any progress.
 Please know that your therapist wants you to benefit from therapy.